itzzjb/MERN-Fullstack-Notes-App/frontend/README.md

 Now, we need to create new a new `form` directory inside `components` directory.
 Inside that we are going to create a new file called `TextInputField.tsx`.

 Now, we can create a new file called `SignUpModel.tsx` in the `components` directory.

+We would need to create the UI model for the SignUp button in the `App.tsx` file.